A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Building Intuition

 \section{Building Intuition}

-Throughout Section \ref{sec:homology}, we provided a running example, computing all surveyed homology theories for the same hypergraph shown in Figure \ref{fig:rest_bary_ex}.
-This can build some level of intuition, but we provide even more examples in this section in an attempt to better understand the nuances of each homology theory.
-We do not claim to provide a complete characterization of any of these theories, but instead try to build intuition on questions like: which are the same for all hypergraphs in a hyperblock?
-If the homology is not constant on the hyperblock, how does adding sub-edges affect the homology?
+Throughout Section \ref{sec:homology}, we provided a running example, computing all surveyed homology theories for the same hypergraph shown in Figure \ref{fig:rest_bary_ex}(a).
+This served to ground the theories in something real; now in this section we provide even more examples, limited to reporting betti numbers, in an attempt to better understand the nuances of each homology theory and build intuition.
+We do not claim to provide a complete characterization of any of these theories, but instead try to provide some insight into questions like: is the homology the same for all hypergraphs in a hyperblock?
+If the homology is not constant on the hyperblock, how does adding or removing sub-edges affect the homology?
 How does topological structure change by adding super-edges?
 Is there a relationship between the homology of a hypergraph and that of its dual?
-Future work could tackle these questions from a rigorous standpoint and prove which hypergraph modifications result in homology modifications for each theory.
+Future work could tackle these questions more completely and prove which hypergraph modifications result in what kind of homology changes for each theory.